Jacob Rodriguez: Texas Tech

 Rodriguez transferred to play for the Texas Tech Red Raiders, where he switched to linebacker.
 In his first season with Texas Tech in 2022, he appeared in 12 games where he notched 29 tackles with two being for a loss, and a forced fumble.
 In week 10 of the 2023 season, Rodriguez notched six tackles in a win over TCU.
 He finished the 2023 season playing in just five games due to injury, where he totaled 32 tackles with one being for a loss, two pass deflections, an interception, two forced fumbles, and a fumble recovery.
 In week 6 of the 2024 season, Rodriguez was named the Bednarik Defensive player of the week after notching 13 tackles with one being for a loss, a pass deflection, and a forced fumble in a win over Arizona.
 In week 10, he tallied 13 tackles with two and a half being for a loss, and two sacks in an upset win over Iowa State, earning Big 12 defensive player of the week honors.
+He finished the season with 127 tackles, five sacks, three forced fumbles and an interception.
+He led the conference in total tackles and solo tackles and was named to the All-Big 12 first team.
+In week 4 of the 2025 season, Rodriguez was named Bronko Nagurski Defensive Player of the Week after recording 11 tackles, one interception, and a forced fumble.
+He would be named to the honor again later in the season when he notched 14 tackles, one interception, and a fumble recovery against No. 7 BYU.
+In the 2025 Big 12 Championship Game, he had 13 tackles in a 34-7 rematch win against No. 11 BYU helping Texas Tech win their first Big 12 Conference Championship.
+He finished the year with 128 tackles, 11 tackles for loss, four interceptions, and seven forced fumbles.
+He was named a unanimous All-American along with teammate David Bailey.
+He won the Chuck Bednarik Award, the Butkus Award, the Lombardi Award, and the Bronko Nagurski Award becoming the first Texas Tech player to win each award.
+He finished fifth in voting for the Heisman Trophy.

+Professional career

+Rodriguez was selected by the Miami Dolphins in the second round with the 43rd overall pick of the 2026 NFL draft.